How to Make Tally Marks in Excel (4 Easy Methods)

 How to Make Tally Marks in Excel Using REPT Function

-Using the FLOOR.MATH function, the value in cell D8 got rounded down to a number which is divisible by 5.
-Then divide it by 5, and we got the quotient that is visible in cell E8.
+Using the FLOOR.MATH function, the value in cell D8 was rounded down to a number that is divisible by 5.
+Then, it was divided by 5, resulting in the quotient visible in cell E8.

-• After that, select cell F8, type down the formula below, and press ENTER.
+• Select cell F8, copy the formula below, and press Enter.

 =MOD(D8,5)